j19sch/j19sch.github.io/posts/2023/20230912-originally-scrum-was-quite-a-different-beast.md

 > Usually, the first question that is asked when a Sprint is terminated is: "Who is responsible for this meeting [Sprint Planning] occurring early?"
 Because people don't want to be named as the answer to this question, very few Sprints end up being terminated. (p 54)

+> They [Daily Scrum meetings] don't only make everyone say what the issues are, but it makes everyone say it face to face to their management.
+This forces everyone to have courage and to be honest, and gives everyone a tool to put pressure on management about resolving issues. (p105-106)

+privilege!

+> __Risk of not resolving issues promptly.__ Scrum puts the burden of proof on management by requiring daily active management.
+In Scrum, the role of management is bi-directional, in that management also reports to the staff how it is resolving issues throughout the Daily Scrums. (p 109)

 # 30-day sprint with sprint goal and tasks